typeddjango/django-stubs/README.md

 - mypy: full and complete support with multiple advanced features with our custom mypy plugin
 - pyright: basic support, checked in CI
 - pyrefly: basic support, checked in CI
+- ty: initial support, checked in CI, but has lots of known problems

 ## Installation